Europe vaccine rollout ‘unacceptably slow’: WHO

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-COPENHAGEN: The World Health Organisation on Thursday slammed Europe’s vaccine rollout as "unacceptably slow" and said it was prolonging the pandemic as the region sees a "worrying" surge in coronavirus infections.
+COPENHAGEN: The World Health Organisation on Thursday slammed Europe’s vaccine rollout as “unacceptably slow” which it said was prolonging the pandemic as the region sees a “worrying” surge in coronavirus infections.

 The total number of deaths in Europe “is fast approaching one million and the total number of cases about to surpass 45 million,” it said, noting that Europe was the second-most affected region after the Americas.